 * Transfer the customer.

 * Reveal, after wasting much of the customer's time, that you cannot provide help.

 I told the same story, over and over.
 I answered the same questions, over and over.
 I was told by two different reps that I could get help without being charged.
 The guy I finally reached, at the "direct hotline," said that my only option was to see if my company has a support account with Microsoft, then have the IT department submit a help ticket and pay $499 for an issue that might not be resolved.
 (If IT could fix this rather complex issue in the first place, I wouldn't be have contacted Microsoft.)

 Granted, it's true that the problems I'm having with the product are due to its fundamental design flaws, which aren't gonna change, but still... this was easily the very worst customer service experience I can think of that doesn't involve, say, surgeons cutting off the wrong leg.

 At least Microsoft tries to be friendly while refusing to help.

-Review about: Microsoft Customer Care.
+Product or Service Mentioned: Microsoft Customer Care.

 Reason of review: Poor customer service.